PrestaShop/prestashop.github.io/news/_posts/2015-08-27-starter-theme-kickoff.markdown

 Over the years lots of logic has crept into the templates (contrary to MCV principles).
 None of this in the Starter Theme!

 This rule will be very strongly enforced.
-To help us keep on track while building the Starter Theme we're considering limiting the depth of control structures in templates to 2 (we'll relax this if it turns out to be too impractical, but you get the idea).
+To help us keep on track while building the Starter Theme, we're considering limiting the depth of control structures in templates to 2 (we'll relax this if it turns out to be too impractical, but you get the idea).

 If you're nesting 3 `if`s inside a template then your controller is probably not doing its job right.

-### Controllers pass Arrays to Templates, not Objects
+### Controllers Pass Arrays to Templates, not Objects

 Today some controllers pass lists of `Product`s to templates, while some other controllers pass lists of arrays representing `Product`s.
 This is true for other types of entities too.

-We need to standardize this one way or the other.
+We need to standardize this, one way or the other.
 We've opted for arrays because of the additional safety guarantees it offers: separation of concerns mandates that the view layer just manages the view.
 Passing a `Product` object to a template allows the view layer to do things like deleting the product from the database.

 ### A Real Layout